 Moves to try: Back squat box jump, bench press medicine-ball chest pass

-Systematically changing the exercises, sets, reps, resistance and rest periods allows athletes to recover and optimize their training during a competitive season.
+Systematically changing the exercises, sets, reps, resistance and rest periods allows athletes to recover and optimize their weight-training during a competitive season.
 The traditional style of periodization is linear, progressing from a base level of fitness to a specific skill-set target: As the year progresses, intensity is increased, rep ranges are decreased and exercises become more sport-specific.
 During the competitive season, intensity is kept high but the number of exercises, sets and reps decrease so as to prevent overtraining and burnout.
 After the season is over, there are two to three weeks of active rest, then the process begins again.

 Another way to periodize is in a nonlinear or an undulating fashion in which both intensity and volume are varied throughout the entire year, sometimes depending on how an individual feels that day.
 This is useful for anyone, athlete or not, to prevent chronic injuries and overtraining and keep your muscles fresh and growing.
 Plan your workouts to take you through phases that change up your sets, reps and intensity every four to 12 weeks, and allow yourself a few weeks off from the weights and cardio at least once a year.